wesleycamargo/azure-docs.pt-br/articles/azure-stack/azure-stack-app-service-before-you-get-started.md

 ## <a name="syndicate-the-custom-script-extension-from-the-marketplace"></a>Distribuir a extensão de Script personalizado do Marketplace

-Serviço de aplicativo do Azure no Azure Stack requer v1.9.0 de extensão de Script personalizado.
+Serviço de aplicativo do Azure no Azure Stack requer v.1.9.1 de extensão de Script personalizado.
 A extensão deve ser [agregado do Marketplace](https://docs.microsoft.com/azure/azure-stack/azure-stack-download-azure-marketplace-item) antes de iniciar a implantação ou atualização do serviço de aplicativo do Azure no Azure Stack

-## <a name="high-availability"></a>Alta disponibilidade

-A atualização 1802 de pilha do Azure adicionou suporte para domínios de falha.
-Novas implantações do serviço de aplicativo do Azure no Azure Stack serão distribuídas entre domínios de falha e fornecem tolerância a falhas.

-Para as implantações existentes do serviço de aplicativo do Azure no Azure Stack, que foram implantadas antes da atualização 1802, consulte o [reequilibrar um provedor de recursos do serviço de aplicativo entre domínios de falha](azure-stack-app-service-fault-domain-update.md) artigo.

-Além disso, implante o servidor de arquivos necessários e a instâncias do SQL Server em uma configuração altamente disponível.

 ## <a name="get-certificates"></a>Obter certificados